AniruddhaBolakhe/AniruddhaBolakhe/README.md

 ---

 ## About
-I’m Aniruddha Bolakhe, an AI engineer with a background in Computer Science (IoT and Intelligent Systems).
+An AI engineer with a background in Computer Science (IoT and Intelligent Systems).
 I architect and deploy production-grade AI systems that integrate deep learning, generative models, and retrieval-augmented workflows.
 My work emphasizes scalability, deterministic data engineering, and robust backend foundations.